snargledorf/obsidian-mention-things/README.md

 and leave the cursor at the end.

 **Credits:**
-This plugin is based on [saibotsivad/obsidian-at-people](https://github.com/saibotsivad/obsidian-at-people) by Tobias Davis
+This plugin is based on [stracker-phil/obsidian-mention-things](https://github.com/stracker-phil/obsidian-mention-things) which in turn is based on [saibotsivad/obsidian-at-people](https://github.com/saibotsivad/obsidian-at-people) by Tobias Davis

 ## Options